Unionism in Ireland: Imposition of direct rule

-With London, Unionist credibility on security did not survive internment, introduced at the insistence of Stormont government under Brian Faulkner.
+With London, unionist credibility on security did not survive internment, introduced at the insistence of Stormont government under Brian Faulkner.
 In the early hours of 10 August 1971 342 persons suspected of IRA involvement were arrested without charge or warrant.
 Many appeared to have no connection with the IRA, and for those that did the link typically was to the left-leaning Officials.
 Beyond immediate defence of Catholics areas, the Officials had already committed to unarmed political strategy—and on that basis were to declare a ceasefire in May 1972.
 Leading Provisionals, some of whom were new to the IRA, entirely escaped the net.
 Unionists blamed the poor intelligence on London's decision to tolerate no-go areas.

 For the British Government internment proved a public relations disaster, both domestic and international.
-It was compounded by the interrogation of internees by methods (the so-called the five techniques) that were eventually deemed illegal by the UK Government's own commission of inquiry (and subsequently, in a case brought by the Irish government, ruled "inhuman and degrading" by the European Court of Human Rights).
+It was compounded by the interrogation of internees by methods (the so-called the five techniques) that were eventually deemed illegal by the UK Government's own commission of inquiry and ruled "inhuman and degrading" by the European Court of Human Rights.
 Further national and international outrage followed the Army's lethal use of live fire against unarmed anti-internment protesters, Bloody Sunday in Derry (20 January 1972) being the most notorious incident.

 In March, Heath demanded that Faulkner surrender control of internal security.
 When, as might have been anticipated, Faulkner resigned rather than comply, Heath in an instant shattered, for unionists, "the theory that the Army was simply in Northern Ireland for the purpose of offering aid to the civil power, of defending legally established institutions against terrorist attack".
 In what unionists viewed as a victory for violence, the Conservative government prorogued Stormont and imposed direct rule "not merely to restore order but to reshape the Province's system of government".

 Negotiating the Irish Dimension: 1973–2006

 Sunningdale Agreement and the Ulster Workers strike

 In October 1972 the British government brought out a Green Paper, The Future of Northern Ireland.
 It articulated what were to be the enduring principles of the British approach to a settlement.
 It is a fact that an element of the minority in Northern Ireland has hitherto seen itself as simply part of the wider Irish community.
 The problem of accommodating that minority within the political of Northern Ireland has to some extent been an aspect of a wider problem within Ireland as a whole.

-It is therefore clearly desirable that any new arrangements for Northern Ireland should, whilst meeting the wishes of Northern Ireland and Great Britain, be so far as possible acceptable to accepted by the Republic of Ireland.
+It is therefore clearly desirable that any new arrangements for Northern Ireland should, whilst meeting the wishes of Northern Ireland and Great Britain, be so far as possible acceptable to the Republic of Ireland.

 Northern Ireland must and will remain part of the United Kingdom for as long as that is the wish of a majority of the people, but that status does not preclude the necessary taking into account of what has been described in this paper as the 'Irish Dimension.'